 What is the cost to insure your Mitsubishi Outlander Hybrid in 2025?

-The average cost to insure a Mitsubishi Outlander Hybrid is $223 per month or $2,671 annually for a full coverage policy.
-However, the specific rates may vary based on your age, location, coverage limit, insurance company, and driving history.
+The average cost to insure a Mitsubishi Outlander Hybrid is $223 per month, or $2,671 per year for a full coverage policy.
+However, your actual rate may differ depending on factors like your age, where you live, the level of coverage you choose, your driving history and the insurance company.

 Your rates may be higher if you’re a young driver or have a history of accidents.
 On the other hand, experienced drivers with a clean driving record might pay lower premiums for the same policy.
 Other factors, such as your state and ZIP code, also influence premiums.
 Insurance costs also vary by state and ZIP code.